mavens-group/mavens-group.github.io/webpage/content/position/project/index.md

 ### Project Areas

-Projects are available across the group's current research directions:
+All projects in the group map onto one of three active research pillars:

-- First-principles and DFT-based studies of 2D materials, including MXenes
+- **Disorder and magnetism** — DFT and KKR-CPA calculations of exchange interactions, magnetic transition temperatures, and magnetocaloric response in disordered alloys.
+Entry point for most new students; the method stack is validated and the problems are well-posed.
-- Heusler alloys, magnetocaloric materials, and spintronic systems
+- **Disorder and coherence** — first-principles electronic structure of defect centres in oxide materials, feeding into spin Hamiltonian extraction and coherence modelling.
+Requires comfort with DFT+U and multi-tool workflows.
-- Machine-learning-aided materials discovery and property prediction
+- **Disorder and catalysis in MXenes** — special quasirandom structure generation and ensemble DFT to study how configurational disorder shifts catalytic properties.
+Computationally intensive but methodologically straightforward.

-The specific project will be decided after an initial discussion.
+Every project is mapped to one of these pillars before it starts.
+The specific problem is decided after an initial discussion based on your background and the group's current priorities.

 ### Eligibility